DanHodges/TheologicalDictionary/Scripture.md

 # Scripture
-Definition of Scripture coming soon.
+The definition of Scripture is coming soon!